toolleeo/cli-apps/README.md

 * [Gistup](https://github.com/mbostock/gistup) - Create a gist from terminal, then use git to update it.
 * [Mercurial](https://www.mercurial-scm.org/) - Free, distributed source control management tool.
 * [SnowFS](https://github.com/snowtrack/snowfs) - A high-performance application and node library for binary file versioning, initially made for the graphics industry.

+## <a name="video"></a>Video

+Programs to process and manage video files (downloader, editing, players, etc.).

+* [CreateVideoMeme](https://github.com/hache0099/CreateMemeVideo) - Bash tool to add captions to the top of videos.
+* [Editly](https://github.com/mifi/editly) - A tool and framework for declarative NLE (non-linear video editing) using Node.js and ffmpeg.
+* [ffmpeg](https://ffmpeg.org/) - The Swiss knife of video editing from the command line.
+* [FFMPerative](https://github.com/remyxai/FFMPerative) - Powered by Large Language Models (LLMs) through an intuitive chat interface, now you can compose video edits in natural language.
+* [ffscreencast](https://github.com/cytopia/ffscreencast) - A ffmpeg screencast with video overlay and multi monitor support.
+* [invidtui](https://github.com/darkhz/invidtui) - Invidious TUI client, which fetches data from invidious instances and displays a user interface in the terminal, and allows for selecting and playing Youtube audio and video.
+* [lotc](https://github.com/ranelpadon/lord-of-the-clips) - (Lord Of The Clips) Video downloader, trimmer, and merger using the terminal.
+Supports YouTube, Facebook, Reddit, Twitter, etc. Downloads/trims at multiple points.
+Merges multiple clips.
+* [Streamlink](https://github.com/streamlink/streamlink) - Streamlink is a CLI utility which pipes video streams from various services into a video player.
+* [videoinfox](https://github.com/powerhousepro69/videoinfox) - Find videos fast.
+Powerful playlist building and editing.
+A play queue to load up unlimited playlists.
+Index unlimited video libraries and find videos by keyword.
+Download list building without leaving the browser and a Download Queue.
+* [YouTube TUI](https://siriusmart.github.io/youtube-tui/) - A lightweight and user friendly TUI for browsing YouTube content from the terminal.
+* [yt-splitter](https://github.com/redsolver/yt-splitter) - Downloads and splits audio tracks from a YouTube video according to the chapters/tracks.
+Useful for compilations or full album uploads.

 ## <a name="viewers"></a>Viewers